 These recent examples are just the tip of the iceberg.
 Ransomware attacks have reached epidemic proportions, as criminals refine their techniques to target the most valuable data and extract higher payouts.
 Given the choice between paying a six-figure ransom payment or losing your data forever/shutting down operations for days or weeks, many organizations prefer to pay.

-On the other hand, our experience shows that organizations with effective data protection and disaster recovery systems in place have been able to weather ransomware attacks without compromising data and without paying the ransom.
+On the other hand, our experience shows that organizations with effective ransomware protection and disaster recovery systems in place have been able to weather ransomware attacks without compromising data and without paying the ransom.

 Correcting Common Data Protection Mistakes